jo-m/gobef93/README.md

 Features:

-* No dependencies!
+* No dependencies but Go stdlib.
 * Unicode support.
 * Improved error handling.
 * Deterministic randomness.
 * Not turing complete.
 Eat that, [Starlark](https://github.com/bazelbuild/starlark).

 Using the default options, this implementation is almost completely identical to the reference implementation.
-We lack some option flags but add some new ones, and IO is handled slightly differently.

 Get started: